jhlau/acceptability_prediction/README.md

 Installation
 ============
+###N-gram Model

+The N-gram model is written in python, and requires scipy to run.
+No additional compilation is necessary.

 ###tikka
 The source code of the original Bayesian models are provided by tikka-postagger; full documentation can be found on: http://code.google.com/p/tikka-postagger/